top of page

 One Sows and Another Reaps: Outsourcing Innovation to Suppliers (solo)

-• Abstract: While we know the innovation of supply chain partners can be complementary, I document novel evidence of a substitutionary relationship: Exploiting variation in upstream firms' effective cost of R&D around the introduction of state-level R&D tax credits, I find customers strategically outsource innovative investment upstream when their suppliers' R&D becomes effectively cheaper.
-Subsequently, customers produce patents that are more innovative, more similar to their suppliers' expertise, and that garner more forward citations.
-Customers file more patents naming inventors previously named in upstream patents.
+• Abstract: While we know the innovation of supply chain partners can be complementary, I document novel evidence of a substitutionary relationship: Exploiting variation in upstream firms’ effective cost of R&D around the introduction of state-level R&D tax credits, I find customers strategically outsource innovative investment upstream when their suppliers’ R&D becomes effectively cheaper.
+Subsequently, customers produce patents that are more innovative, more similar to their suppliers’ expertise, and that garner more forward citations.
+Customers' patents more frequently name inventors previously named in upstream patents.
 Overall, results indicate firms can outsource their innovative expenditures upstream, while still reaping the innovative outputs.

-• Presentations: University of Georgia, Financial Management Association (Grapevine, TX, 2024), Eastern Finance Association (Philadelphia, PA, 2025, scheduled)
+• Presentations: University of Georgia, Financial Management Association (Grapevine, TX, 2024), Eastern Finance Association (Philadelphia, PA, 2025), Southern Finance Association (Orland, FL, 2025, scheduled)

 bottom of page